 Once I gained entry, I headed toward the upper level where I had purchased a seat that had a deep recline (but didn’t lay flat).
 The accommodations were plush, and the bus was relatively empty so I had a full row to myself.

 However, I was disappointed to discover that there was no wifi.
-I would have to hope that the bus would arrive on time and that my friend Adam would be able to find me at the bus station when I arrived in Mendoza.
+I would have to hope that the bus would arrive on time and that my friend Adam would be able to find me at the bus station when I got to Mendoza.

 We pulled out of the station and a sense of adventure washed over me.
 I’m in South America!
 It was my first time ever in the Southern Hemisphere.